aspose-pdf-cloud/aspose-pdf-for-aws-sdk/java-client/docs/ApiApi.md

 ApiApi apiInstance = new ApiApi();
 List<File> files = Arrays.asList(new File("/path/to/file")); // List<File> |
+String documentPassword = "documentPassword_example"; // String |
-RotateAngle angle = RotateAngle.ON90; // RotateAngle | The angle by which to rotate the files.
+RotateAngle angle = new RotateAngle(); // RotateAngle | The angle by which to rotate the files.
-RotateType rotateType = RotateType.A; // RotateType | The type of rotation to perform.
+RotateType rotateType = new RotateType(); // RotateType | The type of rotation to perform.
 String pageNum = "pageNum_example"; // String | The page number to rotate, if applicable. try {
-    FileResponse result = apiInstance.pdfWebapiRotatePost(files, angle, rotateType, pageNum);
+    FileResponse result = apiInstance.pdfWebapiRotatePost(files, documentPassword, angle, rotateType, pageNum);
     System.out.println(result);
 } catch (ApiException e) {
     System.err.println("Exception when calling ApiApi#pdfWebapiRotatePost");